The Creator Hat Stack: The Skills You’re Already Using (Even as a Beginner)

 If you’ve felt inconsistent, it might not be laziness.
 It might be load.

 AI can generate raw material fast.
-But the hats above are what transform raw output into platform-ready content.
+The hats above are what transform raw output into platform-ready content.

 The goal isn’t to wear every hat perfectly.
-The goal is to build a system where you can rotate hats on purpose instead of wearing them all at once.
+The goal is to rotate hats on purpose instead of wearing them all at once.